Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Boise State's games this year have hit the over on two of seven set point totals (28.6%).

-- Boise State is 4-1 against the spread and 3-2 overall this season when the team notches more than 20.4 points.
+- When Boise State puts up more than 20.4 points, it is 4-1 against the spread and 3-2 overall.

-- In games that Boise State amasses more than 295.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- Boise State is 3-3 against the spread and 3-3 overall when the team piles up over 295.3 yards.

-- This year, the Broncos have turned the ball over 10 times, one more than the Rams' takeaways (9).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.